A range of opportunities to nurture professional growth and support a skilled, diverse and inclusive research culture.

 We invite ECRs to observe the Grant Review Board meetings, which occurs twice a year, to gain insight into the grant review process.

-The Board will meet virtually over two days on 19-20 Jan 2023.
+The Board will meet over two days on Thu 22- Fri 23 June 2023.
 Observers will be joining online.
-In this round, the Board will be reviewing applications for Research Fellowships, Clinical Research Fellowships, and Pilot Projects.

 - from final-year PhD students to Senior Research Fellows

-- who can display clear intention of applying for the relevant grants discussed this round (Senior Research Fellowships and Major Project Grants will be reviewed in June 2023 and we encourage those interested to apply next time).
+- who can display clear intention of applying for the relevant grants discussed this round (Research Fellowships, Clinical Research Fellowships, and Pilot Project Grants will be reviewed in January 2024 and we encourage those interested to apply next time).

 - from groups underrepresented at senior academic levels, including women and those from minority ethnic backgrounds.
 We hope to support researchers from diverse backgrounds and experiences.